 Northwest Dance Network fills several staff positions to make our various activities successful.
 Most of these are volunteer positions.
-Links are available below for contacting each person on the staff.
-General contact information is also available on our Contact page.

 Gayle McKool coordinates our Dancing for the Ages outreach program, which brings social dance to elderly people living in group settings.
 Gayle has been an active volunteer her entire life and relishes the many volunteer opportunities our organization provides.
 She relocated from Texas six years ago and loves life here in the Northwest.
 She began her social dance experience with ‘Mrs. Smith’s Cotillion’ in junior high and after that awkward beginning didn’t partner dance for decades.
 She resumed partner dancing 11 years ago and has been joyfully pursuing many dance styles ever since.
 She particularly enjoys Cajun and zydeco, East Coast swing, waltz, two step and most recently, Carolina shag.
 Contact the DFA Coordinator.